-Structural chromosome abnormalities occur when there is a change in the structure or components of a chromosome.
-The total number of chromosomes is usually normal (46 total per cell).
+Structural chromosome abnormalities occur when there is a change in the structure or parts of a chromosome.
+The total number of chromosomes is typically 46 total per cell.
 Structural chromosome abnormalities occur when part of a chromosome is missing, a part of a chromosome is extra, or a part has switched places with another part.
 Ultimately, this leads to having too much or too little genetic material.
 This is a cause of some birth defects.

 Each chromosome has many segments.
 These are usually divided into a "short arm" and a "long arm" of the chromosome.
 The short arm, which is the upper half of the chromosome, is known as the "p arm."
 The long arm, which is the lower half of the chromosome, is the "q arm."
 The centromere is the center part of a chromosome that appears "pinched" between the p and q arms.